bufbuild-ru/docs/docs/reference/inputs/index.md

 - `buf build -o -#format=json,compression=zstd`
 - `buf build -o -#format=txtpb`

-Note that `-o` is an alias for `--output`.**You can also create Buf images in the `binpb` format using `protoc`**.
-See the [internal compiler](../internal-compiler/) documentation for more details.The command below, for examples, shows a way to compile all Protobuf files in your current directory, produce a [`FileDescriptorSet`](https://github.com/protocolbuffers/protobuf/blob/master/src/google/protobuf/descriptor.proto) (which is also a Buf image, as described in the [reference documentation](../images/)) to stdout, and read this image as binary from stdin:Images should use the `.binpb`, `.txtpb`, and `.json` file extensions when stored on disk, as these are [now the canonical file extensions](https://protobuf.dev/programming-guides/techniques#suffixes) for these encoding formats.
+Note that `-o` is an alias for `--output`.

+**You can also create Buf images in the `binpb` format using `protoc`**.
+See the [internal compiler](../internal-compiler/) documentation for more details.

+The command below, for examples, shows a way to compile all Protobuf files in your current directory, produce a [`FileDescriptorSet`](https://github.com/protocolbuffers/protobuf/blob/master/src/google/protobuf/descriptor.proto) (which is also a Buf image, as described in the [reference documentation](../images/)) to stdout, and read this image as binary from stdin:

+Images should use the `.binpb`, `.txtpb`, and `.json` file extensions when stored on disk, as these are [now the canonical file extensions](https://protobuf.dev/programming-guides/techniques#suffixes) for these encoding formats.

 ```console
 $ protoc -I . $(find. -name '*.proto') -o /dev/stdout | buf lint -